 Mary E. Kennard

 Ms. Kennard has served as a senior administrator at both public and private colleges and universities.
 In addition, Ms. Kennard has served as the chief development officer for both the University of Rhode Island and American University, and has been an instructor at the University of Pittsburgh, University of Rhode Island, and the Washington College of Law at American University.
 Ms. Kennard is a frequent lecturer at national conferences on law and higher education administration, and co-anchored and produced a Telly Award winning video training tape in conjunction with the College and University Personnel Association (CUPA-HR).

-Ms. Kennard attended Boston University and received her undergraduate degree in applied science.
+Ms. Kennard attended Boston University and received her undergraduate degree in applied science, with honors.
 After earning her Juris Doctorate from Temple University, Beasley School of Law in 1980, and Master of Laws in international and comparative law from The George Washington University, National Law Center, she served as counsel to the University of Pittsburgh, Howard University, the University of Rhode Island, the Community College of Rhode Island, and Rhode Island College, before joining American University in 1995.